shospodarets/sass-to-js/README.md

 * some variables values (e.g. theme colors, dimensions etc.)
 * list of variable values which might be applied in some circumstances (for example, columns count for different types of devices)
 * to test your Sass code/framework with JavaScript
-* to prevent providing same variables in Sass and JavaScript (as described in [sass-to-js article](http://blog.gospodarets.com/) ToDo link)
+* to prevent providing same variables in Sass and JavaScript (as described in [sass-to-js article](http://blog.gospodarets.com/) ToDo article link)

 ## Install